Skip to content

 The First-generation Owner

-The first-generation owner sold bamboo baskets and sieves.
-He was especially skilled at crafting sieves, some of which could be found in restaurants in the Asakusa area.
+The first-generation owner crafted and sold bamboo baskets and bamboo colanders.
+He was particularly skilled in making fine bamboo colanders, some of which were used in restaurants in the Asakusa area.

 Around 1890

-Relocated to Senju 3-Chome (modern day Kita-Senju in Adachi)
+Relocated to Senju 3-chome (present-day Kita-Senju in Adachi)

 1896